Rome & the Sistine Chapel

 We end the day with a walk along the later Imperial Fora, an elaborate series of ruined public squares, finishing at Trajan’s Column.
 This towering monument was completed in 113 AD, and marked Emperor Trajan’s victory in the Dacian Wars.
 A formidable legacy.

 This morning we wake to enjoy a guided visit around the vast collections of the Vatican Museum, amassed by Popes across the centuries.
 Prepare for archaeological wonders and iconic sculptures.

 In the afternoon we enjoy some free time to explore Saint Peter’s Basilica, a jewel of the Renaissance, and the largest church in the world.
 Ascend the great dome for astounding views of the city, or visit the extensive papal tombs in Saint Peter’s crypt.

 Later we return to the Vatican Museum for a private viewing of the ornate Raphael Rooms and the Sistine Chapel.
 Marvel at Michelangelo’s most masterful creation – a landmark in the history of Western art – uninterrupted by the usual crowds.
-(Please note: this special viewing is exclusive to the September tour.)

 Following breakfast we visit the Borghese Gallery, a 17th-century gem of a villa, which houses a substantial selection of the amazing art collection gathered by the Borghese, one of Rome’s most illustrious families.
 Works by Bernini, Titian, and Caravaggio are displayed within this incredible assemblage of art – an education in Italy’s greatest masters.